A World of Diving Adventures

 All Star Cuba departs from Port Jucaro in the south-central region of Cuba.

-The closest airports to the docks are Camagüey (CMW) and Santa Clara (SNU).
+The closest airport to the docks is Camagüey (CMW).
 Ground transfers to/from the following airports can be arranged.

 • Camagüey’s Ignacio Agramonte International Airport (CMW) – 3 hours away